 Estimated

 Useful Life (in thousands)

 Developed technology 6 years 1,998

-Customer relationships 8 years 3,330
+Customer relationships 8 years 3,662

 Trade names and trademarks 7 years 333

-Backlog 1 year 333
+Backlog 1 year 444

-\$ 5,994
+\$ 6,437

-LIOS's developed technology primarily consists of its distributed fiber optic monitoring solutions that provide a wide range of applications using fully distributed temperature and strain sensing.
+Lios's developed technology primarily consists of its distributed fiber optic monitoring solutions that provide a wide range of applications using fully distributed temperature and strain sensing.
 The developed technologies were valued using the "relief from royalty method" under the income approach.
-The relief from royalty method reflects the present value of the projected cash flows that are expected by the developed technologies less charges representing the contribution of other assets to those cash flows.
 A discount rate of 14.5% was used to discount the cash flows to the present value.

-Trade names and trademarks are considered a type of guarantee of a certain level of recognizability, quality or performance represented by the LIOS brand.
+Trade names and trademarks are considered a type of guarantee of a certain level of recognizability, quality or performance represented by the Lios brand.
 Trade names and trademarks were valued using the "relief from royalty" method under the income approach.
-This method is based on the assumption that in lieu of ownership, a market participant would be willing to pay a royalty in order to exploit the related benefits of these assets.
 A discount rate of 14.5% was used to discount the cash flows to the present value.

 Backlog arises from unfulfilled purchase or sales order contracts.
-The value of LIOS's backlog as of the acquisition date was calculated using the "multiperiod excess earnings" method under the income approach.
+The value of Lios's backlog as of the acquisition date was calculated using the "multiperiod excess earnings" method under the income approach.
 A discount rate of 13.5% was used to discount the cash flows attributable solely to the backlog to the present value.

 Customer relationships represent the fair value of either (i) the avoidance of cost associated with the creation of a new customer relationship or (ii) the projected cash flows that will be derived from the sale of products to existing customers as of the acquisition date.
-LIOS's customer relationships were valued using the "multi-period excess earnings" method under the income approach.
-This method reflects the present value of the projected cash flows that are expected by the existing customers less charges representing the contribution of other assets to those cash flows.
+Lios's customer relationships were valued using the "multi-period excess earnings" method under the income approach.
 A discount rate of 15.5% was used to discount these cash flows to the present value.

 Goodwill represents the excess of consideration transferred over the net of the acquisition date fair values of the assets acquired and the liabilities assumed in connection with the acquisition.
-Goodwill generated from our business acquisitions was primarily attributable to expected synergies from future customer and sales growth.
+Goodwill generated from our business acquisition was primarily attributable to expected synergies from future customer and sales growth.
 We do not expect this goodwill to be deductible for tax purposes.
+We incurred \$1.1 million of acquisition-related costs that have been included in selling, general and administrative expenses for the nine months ended September 30, 2022.